Skip to main content

 });

-Pub/Sub is fire-and-forget — if no subscriber is listening when a message is published, it is lost.
-For durable messaging, look at Redis Streams instead.
+Pub/Sub is fire-and-forget — if no subscriber is listening when a message is published, it's lost.
+Gone forever.
+For durable messaging where you can't afford to lose events, look at Redis Streams instead.
+Different tool, different guarantees.

 Plain Redis requires you to serialize everything to strings.
-Redis Stack adds native JSON support and full-text search, which eliminates a lot of boilerplate.
+Redis Stack adds native JSON support and full-text search, which eliminates a lot of boilerplate code.

 # Store a JSON document